Flexible Spatio-Temporal Hawkes Process Models for Earthquake Occurrences: Discussion

 \section{Discussion}

 We propose a new spatio-temporal flexible Hawkes model on earthquake occurrences which builds on the previous works on ETAS models to focus on understanding the aftershock dynamics.
 To the best of our knowledge, this is the first attempt to use nonparametric ETAS models to allow aftershock productivity to vary based on the spatial location as well as magnitude.
 We achieve further flexibility by considering seismicity anisotropy and space-time interaction (via non-separable structure) in aftershock occurrences.
 All of these new properties are incorporated into the fully kernel-based ETAS model, in which we have extended the histogram-based ones to obtain smoothly varying estimates.
+Stability of the model estimation is demonstrated in the Appendix B by using the synthetic earthquake catalogs simulated from a parametric ETAS model with inhomogeneous background rate and spatially constant aftershock productivity, $\alpha(x,y) = 1$.
+The results confirm that spatially varying $\alpha$-function (thus more flexible than true) is not causing instability in terms of the model estimation and forecast accuracy.
 By applying various combinations of the proposed approaches to earthquake data from Chile and Japan, we have demonstrated improved forecast accuracy.
 We have also investigated possible new explanations for the change in mainshock activity before and after major earthquakes.

+The research presented in this study is a step towards our goal to build an earthquake forecast model that reflects the nature of their occurrences more flexibly.
+We plan to test our eventual model in the CSEP (Collaboratory for the Study of Earthquake Predictability) to see how it compares to other forecast models and to look into the prospect of further progress.
 The kernel bandwidth selection is one of the challenges that our model encounters, which is inherent for nonparametric models in general.
 Cross validation is a commonly adopted solution to select the kernel bandwidth.
 However, the proposed model \eqref{eq:proposed_conditional_intensity} has four components that needs bandwidth selection: $\mu$, $\alpha$, $\kappa$, and $g$.
 Furthermore, iterative estimation algorithm changes the weights in the kernel estimators for every iteration.
 This implies that the bandwidth selection needs to be conducted more than once.
 Though we set them to appropriate values for all catalogs and focus on changing the features of interest, an objective method for bandwidth selection needs to be established for more precise analysis.